evanwohl/oas-ensemble/README.md

 The modeling pipeline consists of:

 1. **Random Forest Classifier**:
-   - A robust ensemble method leveraging multiple decision trees.
+   - An ensemble method leveraging multiple decision trees.
-   - Utilizes bootstrap aggregating (bagging) to build multiple decision trees on different samples of the dataset.
+   - Utilizes bootstrap aggregatingto build multiple decision trees on different samples of the dataset.
    - Each tree is trained on a random subset of features, enhancing diversity among the trees and reducing overfitting.
    - Final predictions are made by averaging the probabilities output by each tree (for classification) or taking the majority vote.

 2. **Extra Trees Classifier**:
-   - An advanced ensemble technique similar to Random Forest but with additional randomness.
+   - An ensemble technique similar to Random Forest but with increased randomness.
-   - Splits nodes by choosing the best split among a random subset of features, as in Random Forest, but also selects the split point randomly for each feature.
+   - Splits nodes by choosing the best split among a random subset of features.
-   - This added randomness typically reduces variance even further compared to Random Forest.
+   - The added randomness typically reduces variancewhen compared to Random Forest.

 3. **Logistic Regression Ensemble**:
    - Combines predictions from both Random Forest and Extra Trees classifiers.